Skip to main content

 All project costs are carefully considered and documented in board proceedings.
 We’re a small water district, which means that our project costs are directly reflected in the cost of our services.
 For this reason, we prioritize the most pressing repairs and upgrades first while always looking for ways to collaborate with the City and reduce costs as much as possible.

 Projects are paid for through water rates (based on individualized water budgets) and new customer tap fees.
-To help ensure we have the funding needed to keep this momentum going, we conducted a water rates study this past summer and recently adjusted ourates and fees to complete these key projects and continue delivering quality, safe water and wastewater services to our customers.
+To help ensure we have the funding needed to keep this momentum going, we conducted a comprehensive rate study last summer (2025) and adjusted our 2026 rates and fees to complete these key projects and continue delivering quality, safe water and wastewater services to our customers.

 Wastewater System Upgrades: